 Most trustees offer a free consultation where they can look over your situation and provide you with details on the options available.
-Bankruptcy trustees are bound by a strict code of ethics and are required to inform you of all possible solutions, not just those that they can help you with.
+Licensed Insolvency Trustee are bound by a strict code of ethics and are required to inform you of all possible solutions, not just those that they can help you with.
 This means that you will have the information you need to make an informed decision about your financial future.

 Two debt relief solutions that could be available to you are consumer proposal or bankruptcy.
 While these are both legal processes, they are different in several key ways.

 Bankruptcy is a legal process that provides those who have high levels of debt with no or limited ability to repay these, with an opportunity to eliminate most or all of this debt and start fresh.
 Filing for bankruptcy must be done with a licensed trustee.
 You can only include unsecured debt in a bankruptcy.